dynaroars/dig/README.md

 8. -x - y <= -10
 ```

-*Note*: if we just run Dig over traces, then many generated inequality results would be spurious, i.e., they are correct with the given traces, but not real invariants.
+*Note*: if we just run Dig over traces, then we likely can get spurious inequalities, i.e., they are correct with the given traces, but not real invariants.
 If given the program source code [as shown here](#generating-invariants-from-a-program), DIG can check and remove spurious results.

 ### Generating Invariants From a Program